 - Making Positive Changes to Your Program: This 5-hour online course looks organizational quality improvement by exploring the Human Performance Technology models and applying the framework to your organization with guided support.

 - Reflection and Coaching to Support Staff: In this 10-hour online course explore the power of supporting staff through reflection and coaching.
 This course blends online content, reflective journaling, 4 one-on-one meetings with your trainer, and guided practice coaching of at least one staff member.
 This is a self-paced course that can be started anytime and must be completed within 60 days of start.

-Receive a 2 KDHE hour virtual training that engages staff through activities designed around the program’s policies, practices, and environments.
-Directors will meet with a Training and Technical Assistance Specialist for a pre-planning meeting to select activities and discuss logistics.
-During the virtual training, the Trainer will facilitate the content with onsite support of the director.
-Training topics consist of 8 courses including several annual health and safety trainings:
+Program-Specific trainings are two-hour virtual sessions that engage staff through activities designed around your program’s policies, practices, and environments.
+Directors will meet with a Professional Development Specialist for a pre-planning meeting to select activities and discuss logistics.
+During the virtual training, the Specialist will facilitate the content via Zoom with onsite support from the director.
+Training topics are listed below and include several annual health and safety trainings:

 In-person training is offered on a limited basis and priority is given to licensed programs working with the Infant Toddler Specialist Network.
 Other In-person training requests will be handled based on KCCTO staff capacity.

 Programs needing to complete online training due to KDHE non-compliance please call the KCCTO office if training is needed sooner than 30 days.
 To be considered for a Program Specific Training, In-person training, or online training requests, complete the Training Request Form below.